|New Version 6.0!

 - Real and complex vectors and matrices.

-- Single and double precision for elements.
+- Single, double and quadruple precision for elements.

 - Structured matrix types: including triangular, symmetrical and